Our Therapists

 Please enquire directly to the therapists listed below.

-Our eight therapists profile photos
+Our ten therapists

 • Katie Thompson – BACP Registered Counsellor/Psychotherapist and Supervisor